 "The Book of Household Management" by Mrs. Isabella Beeton, published by the author in 1861.

 "The Boston Cooking-School Cook Book" by Fannie Merritt Farmer, Principal of the Boston Cooking School, published by Little, Brown and Company, Boston, in 1896.
-(Also 1916 edition and later.)
+(Also, the 1916 edition and some later vintage cookbooks authored by Fannie Farmer.)

 "The Bread and Biscuit Baker's and Sugar-Boiler's Assistant" by Robert Wells, published by Crosby Lockwood and Son, London, in 1890.